hellocodeco/exist-api-docs/docs/guide/read_client.md

     ```

-As usual, save this script as `show_trend.py` (make sure to insert your correct token!), run it with `python3 show_trend.py`, and you'll see something like this for your chosen attribute:
+As usual, save this script as `show_trend.py` (make sure to insert your correct token!), run it with `python3 show_trend.py`, and you'll see something like this for your chosen attribute.
+I've chosen number of tracks played:

 ```
 Attribute name: tracks